Grunge icon Mark Lanegan has died, aged 57

 Speaking to NME last year, the Manics’ James Dean Bradfield fondly remembered The Screaming Trees for their “bitter edge”, adding that “there was as much tension within their band as they were turning out unto the world.
 I like it when you see a band and it’s as if they’re almost falling apart on stage.
 We’ve been that band sometimes too.”

-Speaking about his work with Lanegan on their last album, Bradfield and drummer Sean Moore said they brought Lanegan in as “the only name in mind” for work on their song ‘Blank Diary Entry’.
+Speaking about his work with Lanegan on their last album, Bradfield and drummer Sean Moore said Lanegan was “the only name in mind” for work on their song ‘Blank Diary Entry’.

 “I’ve met him a fair few times and have a little bit of a connection,” Bradfield said last year.
 “I’m five-foot-six and he’s nearly nine-foot tall.
 It looks a bit like R2D2 and Chewbacca when we walk side by side.”